Black Tulsans call Trump rally plan ‘a slap in the face’

 At a minimum, Gamble Smith said, the campaign should “change it to Saturday the 20th, if they’re going to have it.”

-Trump announced the rally plan as he met with a handful of African American supporters on Wednesday afternoon.
+Trump announced the rally plan Wednesday afternoon.
 It comes as his harsh law-and-order stance appears to fall increasingly out of sync with a growing concern over police abuse of African Americans after the killing of George Floyd in Minneapolis.

 “As the party of Lincoln, Republicans are proud of the history of Juneteenth,” said Katrina Pierson, senior adviser to the Trump campaign.
 “President Trump has built a record of success for Black Americans, including unprecedented low unemployment prior to the global pandemic, all-time high funding for Historically Black Colleges and Universities, and criminal justice reform.”

-Trump’s campaign has been eager to resume large rallies as it tries to move past the coronavirus pandemic and reconnect with the president’s conservative base in his favorite format.
+The campaign officials said the Trump campaign picked Oklahoma because arrangements could be made quickly, for a variety of reasons: Oklahoma has a Republican, Trump-friendly governor; the state is not seeing huge numbers of coronavirus cases; and the arena was “turn-key” and could easily be opened for the rally.
+Moreover, the rally will be held up the turnpike from a district held by Rep. Kendra Horn, one of the Democrats the GOP feels is vulnerable this fall.

-While Trump focused most of his rallies earlier this year on battleground states, Oklahoma stands out as reliable Trump territory.
-It gave him a 36 percentage point victory in the state in 2016.
+Campaign officials also wanted to hold the rally where they could all but guarantee a big crowd despite coronavirus concerns, according to the officials.
+Oklahoma is one of the most Republican states in the nation and Trump has not held a rally there as president, so it will likely deliver an enthusiastic audience eager to see him, the officials believed.

-But Tulsa, an oil center along the Arkansas River in the northeast of the state, has had its own marches, viral videos and problematic police actions during this month’s unrest.
+Tulsa, an oil center along the Arkansas River, has had its own marches, viral videos and troublesome police actions during this month’s unrest.

 “Get off me!
 I can’t breathe!
 I can’t breathe!
 I can’t breathe!” one teen shouts in the police video.